-I was honoured to share a recent Friday afternoon at Chapter One Brasserie in Subiaco with Mark & Sybil, two fabulous friends who were visiting from Melbourne.
-The recommendation for our location came from an astute work colleague; I had not heard of the restaurant until mere days before our lunchdate.
+I was honoured to share a recent Friday afternoon at Chapter One Brasserie in Subiaco with Mark and Sybil, two fabulous friends visiting from Melbourne.
+The recommendation for our location came from an astute work colleague: I had not heard of the restaurant beforehand.

 A delayed flight and driver who didn’t know which end of Hay Street was which led to our late arrival; the staff were very understanding when I called to say we would be late.
 An unexpected benefit from the lateness of the hour: we had almost the entire restaurant to ourselves.

 Our entrees were well worth the late start.
 Sybil ordered the baby calamari, which arrived with a generous serve of creamy home-made aioli, while Mark & I shared little bites of flavour via the tasting plate that comprised (L-R): chorizo with pesto; mini quiches; gazpacho shots; arancini; polenta batons with tomato chutney; pine nut stuffed mushrooms.